Anomalybound/riddlesolver/README.md

-# RiddleSolver - A Git Commit(Riddles) Summarizer! 🎉
+# RiddleSolver 🎩🔍

 Ladies and gentlemen, boys and girls, gather around for the most extraordinary, mind-bending, and side-splitting Git commit summarizer you've ever witnessed! 🤯🎪 Introducing...
 RiddleSolver! 🎭

 RiddleSolver is like a magical genie 🧞‍♂️ that grants your wish to understand the cryptic riddles known as Git commits.
 With a wave of its virtual wand 🪄, RiddleSolver conjures up clear, concise, and standardized summaries of your Git commit messages, leaving you in awe and amazement! 🎆

-## Features ✨
+## ✨ Features

 - 🔮 Unravels the mysteries of Git commits and reveals their true purpose
 - 🌿 Works its magic on both local and remote repositories (it's a versatile genie!)
 - 📅 Grants you the power to specify a custom date range or relative time periods (days, weeks, months)
 - 🔍 Categorizes changes using the enchanting gitmoji conventions (because even genies love emojis!)
 - 💡 Provides mind-blowing insights and observations about the commits (prepare to be enlightened!)
-- 🎛️ Allows you to summon the genie with configurable batch size and OpenAI API settings
+- 🎛️ Allows you to summon the genie with configurable OpenAI API settings
 - 🤫 Offers a silent mode for those times when you need to keep the genie's secrets
 - 🌳 Lets you specify a branch to focus the genie's powers on
 - 🧙‍♂️ Enables you to summon commits by a specific author (because even genies play favorites!)
 - 📝 Grants you the ability to capture the genie's wisdom in a markdown file (for posterity, of course!)
+- 🧙‍♂️ Bestows upon you the power to set configuration values using the mystical `config` subcommand

-## Installation 🧪
+## 🧪 Installation

 To unleash the power of RiddleSolver, simply recite the following incantation in your terminal: